Searching ...

 Any North Carolina counties not listed are on the eight-year reappraisal cycle.
 No counties are less than four years.

 These reappraisals can be done in-house utilizing hired appraisal staff or through hiring an outside reappraisal firm.
-The goal is to ensure the property value matches the current market value.
+The goal is to ensure the property tax value matches the current market value.

 What to Know About North Carolina Property Taxes